ropensci/roweb3/content/r-universe/_index.md

 +++
 date = "2017-07-13T22:00:37-07:00"
-title = "The R-universe project" description = "Launching a whole new galaxy"
+title = "The R-universe system" description = "The R-universe platform is a new umbrella project under which we experiment with various new ideas for improving publication and discovery of research software in R."

 +++